trevormh/OpenPaymentSearch/README.md

 Note: This was tested with the php.ini memory_limit set to 1024M.
 Although Laravel specifies a minimum PHP versioun of 7.2.5, PHP version 7.4.8 was used to create this application.
 Development was done on MacOS and has not been tested with Windows or Linux.
 ___

-## Installation
+# Installation and Use
 Clone the repository and cd into the root directory to perform the following:

 1. Copy the .env file to the project root directory.

-2. Create the open_payments_search database
+2. Create the open_payments_search database (SQL also located in /sql/create_db.sql)
 `php artisan CreateDb:OpenPaymentSearch`

-3. Run the migration to create the data_sources, import_history and general_payment_data tables
+3. Run the migration to create the database tables
 `php artisan migrate`

 4. Seed the data_sources table